 Step 2 of 3 – pull the Rubber Boot all the way onto the smaller part of the drive shaft.
 See the part of the Rubber Boot in the red circle?
 You MUST get this right-side out BEFORE you go any farther.

-Rubber Boot step 3 of 3 - now turn the Rubber Boot right-side-out and start to pull it back off the Drive Shaft.
+Step 3 of 3 – now turn the Rubber Boot right-side-out and start to pull it back off the Drive Shaft.
 Only pull until the end (in the red circle) flips right-side-out as shown here.
 Then slide it back into position.

 Liberally grease the inside of the Sleeve Yoke.
 In particular, the tracks that will hold the ball bearings.
 IMPORTANT, the tracks that accept the bearings are marked with the red arrows.
 (NOTE: The Drive Shaft is inserted in the OTHER end of the Sleeve Yoke (not the end shown here!)